 Like single-family homes, Bellaire townhomes for sale offer the same size and pricing averages.
 Some feature a standard floor plan two-story construction with three bedrooms and two and a half baths.

 Townhomes can also come in different architectural styles and feature front and back yards.
 This type of housing is typically more accessible and can be cheaper to maintain than single-family homes.

 Townhome prices can range from $500,000 to $800,000.

 There are no high rise condos in Bellaire, but there are condo units available in mid-rise or multi-level townhouses.

 There are condos available in the surrounding areas including:

-Paige is also a top ranking Keller Williams agent in the Houston area.
+Paige is ranked as one of the top realtors in Bellaire Houston, and the state of Texas.
 Read more about the over 65 awards she’s won in the last few years.

 Paige works with a tremendous number of buyers and sellers within Bellaire, earning praises like “Paige Martin is the best Bellaire TX realtor I know.”
 Read more about client feedback and ratings here.

 For a specific recommendation of neighborhoods, homes or properties based upon your personal style, goals & price point, please contact Paige Martin, Owner of HoustonProperties.com & Broker Associate atPaige@HoustonProperties.com or 713-384-5177.